Superfluid fraction in the crystal phase of the inner crust of neutron stars: Results

 However, in this work we are not taking into account the spin-orbit interaction, which is of crucial importance to get the correct nuclear compositions (i.e. nuclear energy levels).
 Thus our results for the shell closures cannot be considered definitive.

 In the range of density explored here ($\rho_b\simeq0.03-0.05 \fm^{-3}$), the main difference between the two functionals in the mean-field quantities is in the microscopic effective mass $m^*$.
-Our results in the neutron gas are in agreement with pure neutron matter \cite{Duan24}, where at these densities $m^*/m$ is expected to be around one for BSk24 and less than one for SLy4, cf. bottom panel of Fig.~\ref{fig:meanfield3}.
+Our results in the neutron gas are in agreement with the effective masses obtained with the same functionals in uniform pure neutron matter \cite{Duan24}, where at these densities $m^*/m$ is expected to be around one for BSk24 and less than one for SLy4, cf. bottom panel of Fig.~\ref{fig:meanfield3}.

 Let us now discuss the pairing gaps, shown in Fig.~\ref{fig:gaps}.
 As it was the case in the rod phase \cite{Almirante24A}, the gaps are larger in the gas (at the cell boundaries) than in the cluster (in the middle of the cell).
 One finds this already at the Local-Density Approximation (LDA) level, i.e. the gap computed at the local density, effective mass and chemical potential.
 Our results for the HFB and LDA gaps are presented in Fig.~\ref{fig:gaps} as the blue and red/orange lines, respectively, both evaluated at the local Fermi momentum, i.e. $Q=(3\pi^2\rho_n(\xv))^{1/3}$.
 The fact that the BSk24 gaps (dashed lines) are larger than the SLy4 ones (solid lines) reflects the different effective masses.